softmatterlab/SmartTrap/README.md

 A platina wire is heated using resistive heating to heat up the capillary and melt it.

 ### Using the pipette puller
-To use the pipette puller first mount a glass capillary in it and connect the cables to the power supply (does not matter which cable goes were).
+To use the pipette puller first mount a glass capillary in it and connect the cables to the power supply (does not matter which cable goes where since it uses resistive heating).
 Then start the puller software by navigating to the correct folder and running the command "python pipette_puller.py".
 This will open up a small interface from which you can control the power supply and thereby the pipette puller heating.
-The program is run by hitting the run button.
+The heating protocol is run by hitting the start protocol button.
 This will start the heating.

 The parameters used for the pulling may need to be tuned to optimize the shape of the pipette.
 In general, the faster the pulling the smaller the pipette opening (and the longer the larger the opening).
 Increasing the maximum allowed current of the puller will decrease the pulling time.